ulissesalmeida/mehcoding.github.io/about.md

 * [Linkedin][ua-linkedin]
 * [GitHub][ua-github]

-If you see something that needs to fix on this blog, feel free to [open some issues][repo-issues].
+If you see something that needs to be fixed on this blog, feel free to [open some issues][repo-issues].

 [plataformatec]: http://www.plataformatec.com.br